tanweijie123/tp/docs/DeveloperGuide.md

 **MSS**

-1. FitEgo shows a list of Schedule
+1. FitEgo shows a list of Schedule.
-2. User requests to edit a specific Schedule in the list (i.e. updated session index, update payment, update weight)
+2. User requests to edit a specific Schedule in the list (i.e. updated Session index, update payment, update weight).
-3. FitEgo edits the Schedule according to the specified details
+3. FitEgo edits the Schedule according to the specified details.

     Use case ends.